 Employees at Swiss Water's subsidiary, Seaforth, certified with the Teamsters Union in 2016.
 The first collective agreement was ratified in 2017.
-The collective agreement expires on May 31, 2022.
-Strikes or lockouts could restrict the ability of Seaforth to operate and to service its customers, including Swiss Water.
+The collective agreement expires on May 31, 2026.
+Failure to agree upon a new collective agreement strikes or lockouts could restrict the ability of Seaforth to operate and to service its customers, including Swiss Water.